dmz44/Robotics_Assignment_4/README.md

 * **Demonstrate Detection:** Show the model performing real-time object detection on the live camera feed, similar to Part A.
 * **Prove NPU and SOC Usage:** While the YOLO model is running, open a new terminal and run a Hailo utility command `hailocli monitor`.
 You must show the output of this command along with `tegrastats`, which should indicate that the Hailo NPU is active and under load while Jetson systems are under relatively low load, confirming that inference is running on the accelerator.

-**Part C: ROS2 Publisher & Subscriber Demonstration -  -35 points each**
+**Part C: ROS2 Publisher & Subscriber Demonstration -  -70 points**

-This part showcases your custom ROS2 nodes for communicating detection results over the network.
+This part showcases your ability to integratethe  given ROS2 code for a robotic task.

+For slides detailing the arena and detailed rules will be released soon.

-* a): Demonstrating Visual Servoing to a Bottle
+* a): Demonstrating Visual Servoing to a Bottle (Task 1) -10 points

 For part C's a), you need to code a visual servoing code that turns the wheels of the Turtlebot 3 so that the front of the robot faces the target object, a bottle.